|

 Peter

-fact testing God.
-How is this
+words.
+How is this so?

-salvation is now clearly by God’s grace alone, and if you say that you
+Peter says that salvation is now clearly by God’s grace alone,

-need to obey the Law, then you are making God’s grace of no effect, thus
+and if you say that you need to obey the Law, then you are making God’s

-you test God, and perhaps bring His wrath upon yourself.
+grace of no effect, thus you test God, and perhaps bring His wrath upon

-Peter has just said that it was God Himself that first brought
+that it was God Himself that first brought salvation to the Gentiles

-salvation to the Gentiles without any mentioning of the Law.
+without any mentioning of the Law.
+If

 Notice

-on the Gentiles”?
-He does
+law on the Gentiles"?
+He

-not specify the Gentiles.
+does not specify the Gentiles.
 He

 uses the word disciples, as in all disciples, both Jews and Gentiles.